cuadllop/dunTestProject/readme.md

 ## How to run
 - npm run cypress:run to run all the tests
-- npm run cypress:open to open the cypress console
+- npm run cypress:open to open the cypress console.